-Chajec, Don-Siemion & Zyto Sp.k. -Legal Advisors ("CDZ") ul.
-Lwowska 19 00-660 Warsaw Poland
+Chajec, Don-Siemion & Zyto Legal Advisors ul.
+Zajęcza 15 00-351 Warsaw Poland

-Tel: +48 22 492 4000

-Fax: +48 22 370 0708
+Tel: +48 22 492 4000 Fax: +48 22 370 0708 Email: mariuszbusilo@cdz.com.pl URL: www.cdz.com.pl

-Email: MariuszBusilo@cdz.com.pl

-URL: www.cdz.com.pl

-Mariusz Busiło is a senior associate at CDZ.
-He has 15 years of experience in legal services for public administration and private He advises clients on regulatory and commercial entities. aspects of telecommunications and media law, competition law, copyright law and Internet law.
-He implemented a number of projects in the central public administration, working in particular for the Polish Office of Electronic Communications, where he was responsible for legal and procedural aspects of managing the radio frequency spectrum for six years.
-He participated in a broad array of legislative work, such as drafting laws and regulations related to telecommunications, media and the information and communication technologies sectors.
-He gives public lectures and presentations on telecommunications and media law.
-He is experienced in cross-border projects, having contributed to the work of the European Conference of Postal and Telecommunications Administrations (CEPT), the European Commission working groups and the International Telecommunication Union.
-He also advised the Turkish telecommunications regulatory authority.
-In 2006, he completed legislative training and became a member of the Polish Legislation Society.
+Mariusz Busiło is an attorney-at-law and senior associate in the TMT department.

+Mariusz has over 15 years of experience in advising public administration and private entities.
+He advises on regulatory and commercial aspects of telecommunications and media law, competition law, copyright law and internet law.

+He has participated in a broad array of legislative work, such as drafting laws and regulations related to telecommunications, media and the information and communication technologies sectors, and is experienced in cross-border projects, having contributed to the work of the European Conference of Postal and Telecommunications Administrations (CEPT), the European Commission working groups and the International Telecommunication Union.